Mighty Audio

-Mighty Audio offers a mobile app for iOS and Android that is used to wirelessly sync Spotify Music to the Mighty via the player's Bluetooth and Wi-Fi.
-Once the app is installed on your phone, the rest of the setup process takes about 10 minutes.
-That includes creating a Mighty account, renaming your device something only you will understand, connecting it to Wi-Fi, downloading updates and linking your Spotify account.
-Once all of that is done, all you have to do is select which playlists to sync from Spotify to Mighty.

-Once the music is stored on Mighty, the user no longer needs a phone or Internet connection for music playback.
-Mighty has a 3.5mm headset jack and also works with Bluetooth headphones.
-Mighty makes Spotify mobile without using any of your phone's storage, battery or data.

 History

-Development

 The company was founded by Anthony Mendelson, an ex-Google employee.
 The original Mighty was designed based on the idea that running or working out with a smartphone was not a great experience with no solution at the time to listen to streaming music outside of the phone.
 The product has also been called the “iPod Shuffle for Spotify”, especially as the Shuffle was discontinued by Apple.

-Funding

-Mighty Audio raised $300,101 through a Kickstarter campaign running from February 22, 2016, to March 23, 2016.
+In 2016, Mighty Audio raised $300,101 through a Kickstarter campaign running from February 22 to March 23.
 The company followed this by raising an additional $295,702 on Indiegogo and sold an additional $300,000 in pre-orders from November 12, 2016, to June 23, 2016.

 On February 1, 2018, it was announced that the company was part of the Techstars Music Class of 2018.

-Release Delay

 Although the release date of Mighty for its Kickstarter and Indiegogo backers was November 2016, the product was not released until July 2017.
 The company had to rebuild the product alongside Spotify and go through the Spotify certification process, which lasted 8 months.